ConPaaS-team/conpaas/trunk/frontend/README.txt

 In short:

-- All files located in the "www" directory mst be made available in a PHP-enabled Web server.
+- All files located in the "www" directory must be made available in a PHP-enabled Web server.

 - All files located in the "conf" directory must be made available